RHONA BERENS, INC.

 Unlike most healthcare and mental health professionals (e.g., physicians and therapists), coaching is an unlicensed profession.
 That means that, theoretically, pretty much anyone can call themselves a “coach,” and offer coaching services regardless of training, certification, or credential status.
 When someone indicates they are a Certified Coach, that usually means they completed a coaching certification program.
 Unfortunately, such programs range from online courses that last a few hours (or less) to months-long or years-long programs with many hours of instruction, a peer-based coaching practicum, professional coaching supervision by an instructor who listens to, evaluates, and provides feedback on recorded coaching sessions with clients, as well as written and oral exams.
 A credential is a designation provided by one of the following entities: The Center for Education and Credentialing, The European Mentoring and Coaching Council, and The International Coaching Federation (ICF).
 Requirements for an ICF Credential, including the PCC, include completion of a rigorously reviewed Accredited Coach Training Program—such as those offered by the Coaches Training Institute/Co-Active Training Institute and Center for Right Relationship—passing a written credentialing exam, and coaching clients for hundreds of hours.
 To maintain an ICF Credential, you must complete a designated number of ICF-approved continuing education hours, including a course on ICF Code of Ethics.
 An ICF Credential is eligible for renewal every three years.

 There are commonalities among how coaches, therapists and counselors work with clients, especially relationship clients.
 That is, there is overlap among couples therapy, marriage counseling and relationship coaching, though the type, scope and required trainings in these fields are usually far more in-depth, lengthy and conventionally mental-health focused for therapists and counselors than coaches.
 Plus, therapy is a licensed field, whereas coaching is currently unlicensed.
 A very important difference between a coach and a therapist is that therapists are trained to assist clients with mental health challenges such as addiction, trauma, mental illness (e.g., clinical depression, Bipolar Disorder), suicidal ideation and self-harm, whereas coaches are not trained to assist in these areas.
 Exceptions include practitioners that train as a therapist and coach, as well as coaches who seek supplemental training(s) in mental health modalities.
 Please note: While therapists receive at least preliminary training in working with family systems (like couples), most coach-training is individually-focused and does not include substantive relationship or group-work.
 And both therapists and coaches benefit from specialized training in working with couples and larger relationship systems (groupings of two or more people), including professional relationships such as teams and business partners.
 Currently, two therapy programs are implicitly research-based; meaning, studies confirm their efficacy, their ability to assist most couples: The Gottman Method and Emotionally-Focused Therapy.
 Two other couples therapy trainings of note are PACT (Psychobiological Approach to Couple Therapy), which is informed by research in attachment theory and neuroscience, and The Couple’s Institute’s Developmental Model, which like life coaching is strengths-based and skills- and resilience-focused, and applies research from childhood development to adult relationships.
 For coaches, The Center for Right Relationship offers a credentialed relationship coaching program, and both The Gottman Method and The Couples Institute’s trainings are open to coaches.
-While not a comprehensive response to this question, this post by Gia Storms offers more information.
+While not a comprehensive response to this question, this post offers more information.

 I have an eclectic professional background: I am a recovering academic—I taught at the University of California, Irvine for nine years; the last three were as an Associate Professor and Department Chair—I held senior executive positions at online portals in Strategic Marketing, Customer Care, Client Service, and Community Development, and had my own online marketing consultancy for a few years.
 I also tried my hand at screenwriting: Many years ago, I co-wrote an episode of a network TV show and had a couple of scripts place in the finals of screenplay competitions.
 Writing remains a passion.